eilccn/computervision/project3/README.md

 4. Run the program by first entering "./project3" followed by the path to the csv file
 5. Note: Every time you need to rebuild the program, the csv file needs to be manually deleted and recreated for it to build correctly.

-Whether received an accommodation for the project or you are using one or more time travel days:

-Late submission via "stuff happens" clause